holyjak/interactive-dev-wshop/README.md

-# The "Experience interactive development" workshop
+# The workshop "Experience interactive development, creating a REST service without a single restart"

-Join us to experience what interactive development (also known as REPL-driven development) is about!
+Join us to experience what interactive development (also known as REPL-driven development) is about.
 Feel the joy of immediate feedback, growing your program in tiny increments, of restart-less development!
+You are likely used to the code-compile-restart cycle.
+Here you will code and play with a REST service without a single restart, talk to the database from your editor, and discover unexpected productivity.

 Suitable for anyone who has some experience with programming.
 Having experience with JavaScript is pretty useful (since a few key things there are similar to Clojure, which we will use).